The Anti-Glam Gala

 To Hell and back

-Review of Harvard Early Music Society, Cambridge, MA
+Opera Review: Harvard Early Music Society, Cambridge, MA

-by Richard Buell, Boston Phoenix | November 26, 2004
+by Richard Buell, The Boston Phoenix

 "The entire performance came across with honesty and integrity...
 Allison Mondel had a powerful turn as Silvia, the maiden who gets the thankless task of telling Orpheus that Euridice has died."